-Now I’m all about balance and believe me, I like to indulge in some sugar sweetened treats every once in a while too, but generally I recommend trying to stick to lower sugar snacks and treats 90% of the time.
+Now I’m all about balance and believe me, our family likes to indulge in some sugar sweetened treats every once in a while too.
+But as a general guideline, we try to stick to lower sugar snacks and treats 80% of the time.
 And this can be a good rule of thumb for kids too!

 The good news is that there are so many options out there for healthier snacks that don’t compromise on flavour and are still super fun for Easter.

-Check out some of my favourite lower sugar Easter-themed snacks below!
+Check out some of our favourite lower sugar healthier Easter-themed snacks below!

 2. Bunny Mix

 Another super cute idea is to make a homemade Bunny mix.
 For a sweeter version, make some air-popped popcorn and mix it with some Annie’s Honey Graham Bunnies and a lower sugar cereal like Barbara’s Puffins (I like the cinnamon flavour).